sdudley/cenote-marketplace-auditor/README.md

 - `Addon`: Stores a list of addon keys to track
 - `Pricing`: Stores pricing records with date ranges
 - `PricingInfo`: Stores pricing tiers for each pricing record
+- `IgnoredField`: Stores a list of fields that should be ignored when tracking changes to transactions and licenses

 Data downloaded from transactions and licenses is stored as JSON blobs in the `data` column of the `Transaction`/`TransactionVersion` and `License`/`LicenseVersion` tables.
 This data can be viewed in